- Download our Moving to Ireland Guide (PDF)

 The four options for internet in Ireland are as follows:

-WiFi is becoming more and more popular, and many public areas, such as shopping malls, libaries, hotels and restaurants, offer free WiFi access.
+WiFi is becoming more and more popular, and many public areas, such as shopping malls, libraries, hotels and restaurants, offer free WiFi access.

 Mobile phones in Ireland

-The main providers of mobile phones in Ireland are Vodafone, Meteor and Three, as well as Eircom and Tesco Mobile.
+The main providers of mobile phones in Ireland are Vodafone, Three and Eir.

 Expats have the option of getting mobile phones on a pay-as-you-go package or they can take out a contract.
 New arrivals who plan on opening a postpaid mobile phone contract will need to provide certain documents, including proof of identity and proof of address.

 With English as an official language, all forms of media, including newspapers, magazines, TV stations and radio are available in Ireland.
-Gaelic, as the other national language of Ireland, is spoken by a minority of the population, but it’s also used for signage.
+Irish, the other national language of Ireland, is spoken by a minority of the population, but it’s also used for signage.

 There are five main national television stations, including RTE state-run channels and TG4, the Irish language network.
 Within these are HD channels, news channels and children’s programming in Irish and English.